 You may wish to see an introductory page to this section with a map first.

-View of the fortress and of Yakupaga Camii
+View of the fortress and of Yakup Aga Camii

-At that time the fortress was not meant to protect the Byzantine Empire from an external threat, but rather to strengthen the power of Isaac Komnenos.
+The large fortress which overlooks Kastamonu is a symbol of its long history which was particularly troubled between the XIth and the XVth centuries.
+The fortress is thought to have been built by Isaac I Comnenus (or Komnenos), Byzantine Emperor in 1057-1059, while he was serving as commander of the field army in Anatolia (between 1042 and 1057).
+The fortress was called Castra Komnenon.
+At that time the fortress was not meant to protect the Byzantine Empire from an external threat, but rather to strengthen the power of Isaac Comnenus.
 He was the founder of a dynasty which ruled the empire for over a century.
-The name of Kastamonu (Greek Castamon) is most likely a corruption of Castra Komnenon.

 (left) Side view of the fortress; (right) the main bastion of the fortress

 The castle of Kastamuni is a rude structure, built of